Cinnamon Dolce Oatmeal Cookies. Like the fancy coffee drink from Starbucks, but in cookie form.

 Grind and ground are just two tenses of the same words.
 Coffee grounds are both the ground up dried coffee beans that water hasn’t been added to as well as whats leftover after your coffee has been brewed.
 So to clear this up – I will grind the coffee beans and that is what is added to the cookies.

 See those little black flecks?
-That’s the coffee grinds.
+That’s the coffee grounds.
 At first you may think that they would make the cookies have a gritty texture but that isn’t the case at all, just gives them a nice hint of coffee.
-I am seriously adding coffee grinds into cookies from now on.
+I am seriously adding coffee grounds into cookies from now on.
 Well, not ALL, cookies, but most.

 - 1 cup + 2 tbsp all purpose flour